ishandutta2007/helloworld/README.md

-helloworld - Build a conda package, then build an OSX app with it
+pyapp - Build a conda package, then build an OSX app with it
 =================================================================

 This example code shows how to build an OSX `.app` bundle using `py2app`[py2app][].